Interior Decorating & Design Diploma

 To register, students must meet all the following requirements:

-• Good written and oral English language skills; English language assessment is available at all information sessions
+• Good written and oral English language skills.

-• Basics of Design is a prerequisite to all other courses; students who enroll in Basics of Design can also take Colour & Schemes at the same time
+• Basics of Design is a prerequisite to all other courses.

 COURSE OUTLINES